 We may ask to photograph your vaccination site.
 You will not be identifiable in these photographs, as only the vaccination site and your unique trial number will be visible.
-These photographs may be shown to other professional staff, used for educational purposes, or included in a scientific publication.
+These

 Early unblinding for administration of COVID-19 vaccines

 The UK government is now beginning a national roll out of an approved COVID-19 vaccine.
 The vaccine will be rolled out according to the government prioritisation plan, so it may be some time before participants receive an invitation for vaccination.
 Before having this approved vaccine, you would need to find out which vaccine you were given as part of the study (unblind).
 It will only be possible to unblind when the approved vaccine is being rolled out in your area AND you are in an eligible group of people.